Multiracial Americans: Multiracial families and identity issues

-Given the variety of the familial and general social environments in which multiracial children are raised, along with the diversity of their appearance and heritage, generalizations about multiracial children's challenges or opportunities are not very useful.
-A 1989 article written by Charlotte Nitary revealed that parents of mixed raced children often struggled between teaching their children to identify as only the race of their non-white parent, not identifying with social race at all, or identifying with the racial identities of both parents.
+Given the variety of familial and general social environments in which multiracial children are raised, along with the diversity of their appearance and heritage, generalizations about multiracial children's challenges or opportunities are not very useful.
+A 1989 article by Charlotte Nitary revealed that parents of mixed-raced children often struggled between teaching their children to identify as only the race of their non-white parent, not identifying with social race at all, or identifying with the racial identities of both parents.

-The social identity of children and of their parents in the same multiracial family may vary or be the same.
-Some multiracial children feel pressure from various sources to "choose" or to identify as a single racial identity.
-Others may feel pressure not to abandon one or more of their ethnicities, particularly if identified with culturally.
+The social identity of children and of their parents in the same multiracial family may vary or align.
+Some multiracial children feel pressure from various sources to "choose" and identify with a single racial identity.
+Others may feel pressure not to abandon one or more of their ethnicities, particularly if they identify with culturally.

 Some children grow up without race being a significant issue in their lives because they identify against the one-drop-rule construct.

 This approach to addressing plural racial heritage is something U.S. society has slowly become socialized into as the general consensus among monoracially identified individuals is plural racial identity is a choice and presents disingenuous motives against the more oppressed inherited racial identity.
 By the 1990s, as more multiracial identified students attended colleges and university, many were met with alienation from culturally and racially homogenous groups on campus.
 This common national trend saw the launch of many multi-racial campus organizations across the country.
 By the 2000s, these efforts for self-identification soon reached beyond educational institutions and into mainstream society.

 In her book Love's Revolution: Interracial Marriage, Maria P. P. Root suggests that when interracial parents divorce, their mixed-race children become threatening in circumstances where the custodial parent has remarried into a union where an emphasis is placed on racial identity.

 Some multiracial individuals attempt to claim a new category.
 For instance, the athlete Tiger Woods has said that he is not only African-American but "Cablinasian," as he is of Caucasian, African-American, Native American and Asian descent.

-Auliʻi Cravalho is of Hawaiian, Irish, Puerto Rican, Portuguese and Chinese descent.

-Charles Mingus was born to a mother of English and Chinese descent and a father of African-American and Swedish descent.

-Barack Obama's mother was of mostly English and Irish ancestry and his father was from Kenya.

-Jennifer Beals was born to an Irish-American mother and an African-American father.

-Kamala Harris was born in Oakland, California to a Tamil Indian mother and an Afro-Jamaican father.

-Tiger Woods was born to an African-American father with partial European and Native American ancestry and a Thai mother with partial Chinese and Dutch ancestry.

-Rebecca Hall was born to a mother of English, German, Dutch and African-American extraction and an English father.